The Circular Staircase: Plot

 Rachel Innes is a spinster who has had custody of her orphaned niece and nephew since they were children.
-The siblings Halsey and Gertrude are now 20 and 24, respectively, and they talk Rachel into renting a house in the country for the summer.
+The siblings Halsey and Gertrude are now 24 and 20, respectively, and they talk Rachel into renting a house in the country for the summer.

-The country-house is owned by the Armstrong family (who is currently away on vacation), and currently only has a housekeeper named Mary.
+The country-house is owned by the Armstrong family (who are currently away on vacation), and currently only has a housekeeper named Mary.

 Upon arriving Rachel and her long-time maid Lydia set about hiring staff and setting up in the house before Halsey and Gertrude arrive the next day.
 They receive an ominous warning that there is a ghost in the house from Thomas, an older man who has worked for the Armstrongs for many years and agrees to return and work as a butler for Rachel.
 The first night Lydia and Rachel are awoken by the sounds of an intruder sneaking around and dropping a metal golf stick on a staircase.

 The next morning Gertrude and Halsey arrive along with Jack Bailey, a local banker who is a friend to Halsey and engaged to Gertrude.

 The next night Rachel is again woken by a loud sound and a dead body is found at the bottom of a circular set of stairs.
 The police arrive led by Detective Jamieson and the body is identified as Arnold Armstrong, the estranged son of the house owner Paul Armstrong.
 Halsey and Jack are both missing and while searching for them Rachel discovers Halsey's pistol thrown into a tulip bed.
 She hides this discovery from the police who question both her and Gertrude.
 Gertrude provides an alibi for Halsey and Jack, claiming they left just before Arnold was shot to death.

 Rachel is determined to remain in the house until the mystery is solved and her nephew is cleared of all suspicion despite the fact that there continue to be break-ins and mysterious tapping noises during the night.
 A few days later Halsey returns without Jack and refuses to provide any explanations.
 Jack and Halsey both had a poor relationship with Arnold because Arnold treated Gertrude badly.
 The day Halsey returns news breaks that the local bank (which is owned by Paul Armstrong, and where Jack works, and also where Halsey and Gertrude keep their substantial inheritance) has gone bankrupt because someone who worked there stole a bunch of money.
 Suspicion immediately falls on the missing Jack Bailey, who turns himself into police custody that day proclaiming his innocence.